USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 prokka --genus Escherichia --species coli --cpus 1 --centre X --compliant --outdir prokka_out EDL933.fasta
 ```

+7. (20Apr2021) The job failed at
+`Could not run command: tbl2asn -V b -a r10k -l paired-ends -M n -N 1 -y 'Annotated using prokka 1.14.5 from https://github.com/tseemann/prokka' -Z prokka_out\/PROKKA_04192021\.err -i prokka_out\/PROKKA_04192021\.fsa 2> /dev/null`.
+I looked through github issue page: https://github.com/tseemann/prokka/issues/139 and saw it was the version of tbl2asn used.
+In my stderr file, I saw a couple lines saying the version I had was outdated and needed current version.
+I emailed VSRC for help on how to proceed.

 ## 14. Screen for bacteriocins, microcins
 * What are the genes for bacteriocins, microcins?
 * BACTIBASE or Bagel4 for bacteriocin ID